Swedish Cinema House Short Film Festival 2026

 Trophy Presentation, Audience Award & Group Photos

-Awards will be presented to the winners in each category.
+Awards are presented in each category.

-Selected Films
+Selected Films – Non-Screening

 Swedish Cinema House Short Film Festival is an annual celebration of the art of short film.
 It brings together creative filmmakers from all over the world to share their unique stories.
 The festival offers a platform for both new and established talents to showcase their work, compete in multiple categories and network with industry professionals.
 Submit your film and be part of this unique film experience!